stfc/PSyclone/doc/developer_guide/APIs.rst

 annexed dofs, then PSyclone will need to add a halo exchange to make them clean.

-There are 4 cases to consider:
+There are five cases to consider:

 1) the field is read in a loop that iterates over dofs,
 2) the field is read in a loop that iterates over owned cells and level-1 halo cells,
-3) the field is incremented in a loop that iterates over owned cells and level-1 halo cells, and
+3) the field is incremented in a loop that iterates over owned cells and level-1 halo cells,
-4) the field is read in a loop that iterates over owned cells
+4) the field is read in a loop that iterates over owned cells, and
+5) the field is written in a loop that iterates over owned cells.

 In case 1) the annexed dofs will not be read as the loop only iterates over owned dofs so a halo exchange is not required.
 In case 2) the full level-1 halo will be read (including annexed dofs) so a halo exchange is required.
 In case 3) the annexed dofs will be updated so a halo exchange is required.
 In case 4) the annexed dofs will be read so a halo exchange will be required.
+In case 5) the annexed dofs will be written with correct values (a condition of a kernel with ``GH_WRITE`` for a continuous field) so no halo exchange is required.

 If we now take the case where annexed dofs are computed for loops that iterate over dofs (``COMPUTE_ANNEXED_DOFS`` is ``true``) then a field's